dzenbot/DZNEmptyDataSet/README.md

 This library has been designed in a way where you won't need to extend UITableView or UICollectionView class.
 It will still work when using UITableViewController or UICollectionViewController.
 By simply conforming by just conforming to DZNEmptyDataSetSource & DZNEmptyDataSetDelegate, you will be able to fully customize the content and appearance of the empty datasets for your application.

+If you are going to use DZNEmptyDataSet, [please take a screenshot of your empty dataset render and submit it here](https://github.com/dzenbot/DZNEmptyDataSet/issues/4).

 ## Installation